 If you are looking for information on buying property in Spain, I think you will find this article useful.
-Settle down to read and take notes because you should know the following facts before you begin to consider viewing
+Settle down to read and take notes because you should know the following facts before you begin to consider viewing properties in Spain.

 In this article, we're going to look at the different types of properties available, the additional costs you must consider on top of the property selling price and how you should go about viewing the properties you are interested in.